robm26/tester/setup/README.md

  git clone https://github.com/robm26/tester.git
  ```

-4. Locate and run the setup script which will create four DynamoDB tables.
+1. Locate and run the setup script which will create an S3 bucket and four DynamoDB tables.
 ```
    cd tester/setup
    chmod +x ./setup.sh
    ./setup.sh
 ```

    *Each table has a key schema of PK and SK, and is in On Demand capacity mode.
 The final two tables are Global Tables.*

    * mytable